 Lessons from the Guinness World Records

 How many push ups can you do in an hour?
-The Guinness World Record for most push ups in one hour by a guy (2919!) was made in 2020 by Gold Coast-based accountant Jarred Young, who was featured in CPA Australia’s In The Black magazine, Jarrad Young CPA: Pushing the limit.
+The Guinness World Record for most push ups in one hour by a guy (2919!) was made in 2020 by Gold Coast-based accountant Jarrad Young, who was featured in CPA Australia’s In The Black magazine, Jarrad Young CPA: Pushing the limit.

 Young says he invested a considerable amount of analysis, strategy and planning in undertaking his Guinness World Record-breaking effort.
 “To break it down, I treat it like a boxing match,” says Young,